 - Embeddings for Graph Representations

 The graph embeddings in Neo4j can be trained on this more complete knowledge graph to learn the extended network topology, as well as incorporating the query and algorithm derived features, to create machine-readable representations of the knowledge graph.

 - Apply Trained Model and Predict

-Machine learning models can then be trained to predict, based on the embeddings and other features, where edges should be in the graph – either facts that were missing from the original data or associations that have not yet been made.
+Machine learning graph database models can then be trained to predict, based on the embeddings and other features, where edges should be in the graph – either facts that were missing from the original data or associations that have not yet been made.
 In Neo4j, the k-NN algorithm can be used to create edges between nodes based on similar embeddings.
 Alternatively, Neo4j’s Python driver can also pull embeddings into an existing workflow.

 - Update Original Graph and Visually Explore